Fortuna Silver Mines Inc. (FSM) and the Battle of Fundamentals vs. Technicals

 Sponsored

-The average price from analysts is $4.77.
 FSM currently public float of 288.73M and currently shorts hold a 3.85% ratio of that float.
-Today, the average trading volume of FSM was 5.29M shares.
+Today, the average trading volume of FSM was 5.34M shares.

 FSM’s Market Performance

-FSM stocks went down by -1.40% for the week, with a monthly drop of -9.74% and a quarterly performance of -29.60%, while its annual performance rate touched -54.23%.
-The volatility ratio for the week stands at 5.09% while the volatility levels for the past 30 days are set at 5.11% for Fortuna Silver Mines Inc..
-The simple moving average for the period of the last 20 days is -3.60% for FSM stocks with a simple moving average of -26.65% for the last 200 days.
+FSM stocks went up by 2.34% for the week, with a monthly drop of -1.41% and a quarterly performance of -31.24%, while its annual performance rate touched -54.78%.
+The volatility ratio for the week stands at 5.07% while the volatility levels for the past 30 days are set at 5.18% for Fortuna Silver Mines Inc..
+The simple moving average for the period of the last 20 days is -1.95% for FSM stocks with a simple moving average of -25.73% for the last 200 days.

-During the last 5 trading sessions, FSM fell by -1.40%, which changed the moving average for the period of 200-days by -53.25% in comparison to the 20-day moving average, which settled at $3.63.
-In addition, Fortuna Silver Mines Inc. saw -9.74% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FSM rose by +2.34%, which changed the moving average for the period of 200-days by -54.60% in comparison to the 20-day moving average, which settled at $3.56.
+In addition, Fortuna Silver Mines Inc. saw -10.26% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FSM